lddubeau/fresher/README.rst

 **Can I contribute?** - Yes, please!
 While the tool is currently a copy of Cucumber's syntax, there's no law that says it has to be that forever.
-If you have any ideas or suggestions (or bugs!), please feel free to let me know, or simply clone the repo and play around.
+If you have any ideas or suggestions (or bugs!), please feel free to let me know, or simply clone the repository and play around.

 .. _`Source code`: http://github.com/rlisagor/freshen
 .. _`Nose`: http://somethingaboutorange.com/mrl/projects/nose/0.11.1/